outsideken/Resumes/README.md

 A number of unsupervised machine learning methods were evaluated with the data set with different results.

+* Distance using multple metrics (cosine, euclidean, manhattan, cityblock) and the sklearn CountVectorizer and TfidfVectorizer methods
+* KMeans()
+* Gensim Word2Vec

 #### Document Similarity

 The `nltk` and `sklearn` libraries were used to tokenize and process the cleaned and anonymized resume text.
 CountVectorizer and TfidfVectorizer were used to determine a simple document similarity using different metrics--Euclidean, Cosine, Manhattan--to evaluate the best performing method.